Andrettin/Wyrmsun/readme.txt

 - Goblin units now have voice sounds for when being selected, when acknowledging an order and when ready after training (sounds by b_o).
 - Gryphon damage and HP increased.
 - Added barrel (appears in dungeon maps and may drop potions).
+- Added graphics for the dwarven miner when carrying coal (graphics by b_o and modified by Jinn).

 -----------------------------------------------------------------------
 - 0.1.5b